How to Invest Money in UAE?

 3. Savings Certificates

-Mashreq Millionaire and other savings certificates issued by reputable regional banks are also some of the options an individual can consider for investing under this category.
+Mashreq Millionaire and other savings certificates issued by reputable regional banks are also some of the options an individual can consider for investing in this category.

 Bucket No 2